 Top Models for Go: Deep Dives

-- Best for: Web services, Kubernetes operators, microservices, gRPC services, general Go infrastructure, refactoring complex concurrent code.
+- Best for: Web services, Kubernetes operators, microservices, CLI tools, gRPC services, general Go infrastructure, concurrent code.

-- Terminal-Bench: 83.4% — global #1.
+- Terminal-Bench: 83.4%.
 Go's domain is infrastructure — and infrastructure is CLI-first.
-Dockerfiles, Kubernetes manifests, Terraform configs, CI pipelines — GPT-5.5 handles the shell, build, and deploy workflows that Go developers live in.
+GPT-5.5 handles shell, build, and deploy workflows at a lower price point.
+For high-volume terminal Go where the 4.6-point gap to Fable 5 is acceptable.

 - Also see: GPT-5.5 vs DeepSeek V4 Pro · GPT-5.5 vs Qwen 3.7 Max